kihiuFrank/hardhat-defi/README.md

 ## Auto-Funding

-This Starter Kit is configured by default to attempt to auto-fund any newly deployed contract that uses Any-API, to save having to manually fund them after each deployment.
+This project is configured by default to attempt to auto-fund any newly deployed contract that uses Any-API, to save having to manually fund them after each deployment.
 The amount in LINK to send as part of this process can be modified in the [helper hardhat Config](helper-hardhat-config.js), and are configurable per network.

 | Parameter  | Description                                       | Default Value |
 | ---------- | :------------------------------------------------ | :------------ |